MUSEION museum of modern & contemporary art, Bozen / Bolzano

 The character of the museum is further enriched by the possibility to transform its main façades into large multimedia screens by tilting their satin glass louvers in a vertical position.
 The two large communication surfaces so created can be activated in order to cast images and videos outside the building; these translucent membranes at the same time separate and connect the urban space and the museum, which this way extends itself into the surrounding environment.

 Above: Photo by Othmar Seehauser – Courtesy of Museion

 The Museion spaces are distributed on 4 levels.

 The ground floor is a hybrid and permeable space where artworks and public services coexist.
-The public foyer, also equipped with seats, interactive kiosks, and areas where catalogs and magazines are freely available for reading, houses the reception, a bookshop and the internal entrance to the café, which is also independently accessible from the outside.
+The public foyer, also equipped with seats, interactive kiosks, and areas where catalogs and magazines are freely available for reading, houses the reception, a bookshop, and the internal entrance to the café, which is also independently accessible from the outside.

 Above: Photos of the exhibition galleries where, from November 2013 to October 2014, is presented the exhibition “When now is minimal – the unknown side of the Sammlung Goetz”, displaying over 100 artworks from the Goetz collection and focused on the relationship between contemporary art and minimalism.
 Photos © Inexhibit

 The Museion, throughout the years, has built up a collection of more than 4,500 artworks that are presented to the public through thematic exhibitions.
-The museum also commissions artworks, is a research facility and promote local artists.
-The museum mission also includes cultural mediation – aimed at shortening the distance between contemporary art and the general public- realized through a broad range of activities: temporary exhibitions, thematic events, creative workshops for children, meetings with families where the exhibitions are presented in a playful manner, guided tours and learning activities.
+The museum also commissions artworks, is a research facility aimed to promote local artists.
+The museum’s mission also includes cultural mediation – aimed at shortening the distance between contemporary art and the general public- realized through a broad range of activities: temporary exhibitions, thematic events, creative workshops for children, meetings with families where the exhibitions are presented in a playful manner, guided tours and learning activities.
 The museum facilities can also be rented for parties and special events.

 How our readers rate this museum (you can vote)